Hunter-Open-Source-Club/Constitution/constitution.md

 club's healthy function.
 A president automatically resigns after a week of unannounced absence during the normal semester.
-It follows that absences must be announced, and the Vice President may be appointed as a provisional president until the President's return, subject to *Standard Legal Process.*
+It follows that absences must be announced, and the Vice President may be appointed as a provisional president until the President's return, subject to *Standard Legislative Process.*

 The same president must not serve for more than 2 academic years.